banban/banban/README.md

 ---

-# 14. What I Hope to Contribute
+# 14. How Can I Contribute?

 ## What value will I bring to the team?